SteveBarnett/Remixing/_thinking/ai/work-one-week-heavily-using-ai.md

     - Especially generating cases: "make me a new one likes the old ones, based on this new info"
 - Such a strong pull to multi-tasking
 - The ups **and** downs came from Claude Code as a harness more than from the model itself
+- A similar pull to a smartphone: because it's there, you "should" be using it (more), getting the most oout of it, do-maxxing

 ---